-There are Alpha specific, nonstandard decc\$setjmp and decc\$fast_longjmp functions.
+The C RTL provides nonstandard decc\$setjmp and decc\$fast_longjmp functions for Alpha and Integrity server systems.
 To use these nonstandard functions instead of the standard ones, a program must be compiled with the FAST_SETJMP or UNIX_SETJMP macros defined.

 Unlike the standard longjmp function, the decc\$fast_longjmp function does not convert its second argument from 0 to 1.
 After a call to decc\$fast_longjmp, a corresponding setjmp function returns with the exact value of the second argument specified in the decc\$fast_longjmp call.